jeffcap1/vite-presentation/slides/features.md

 <!--
 - This is a replacement for Webpack
-- Esbuild is written in Go which is a C like language
+- Esbuild is written in Go which is a C-like language
 - Compiles down to native code making it incredible fast when compared to any javascript based compiler.
 -->